meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The `__setitem__` method is called when `sorted_dict[key] = item` is invoked.
 Similarly, `__getitem__` defines the behaviour for `sorted_dict[key]`.

-The skeleton above does not yet implement setting or getting the keys.
-Once we're done writing the test, we can run it to make sure it fails, giving us confidence our test works as expected.
+This skeleton doesn't implement setting or getting the keys yet.
+So once we're done writing the test, we can run it to make sure it fails.
+This gives us confidence our test works as expected.

 #### Generator

 To get started with writing our first property-based test, we need a generator of key-value [tuples](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences).
-The entrypoint to generators in Hypothesis is the [`hypothesis.strategies`](https://hypothesis.readthedocs.io/en/latest/data.html) module, which we alias as `some` below because it reads nicely.
+The entry point to generators in Hypothesis is the [`hypothesis.strategies`](https://hypothesis.readthedocs.io/en/latest/data.html) module, which we alias as `some` below because it reads nicely.
 Strategies in Hypothesis are essentially "clever data generators" that you can compose to generate very complex data.

 Here's how to compose generators in Hypothesis to produce a list of key-value tuples: